roydejong/chromium-unity-server/README.md

 ## Features

-- The power of Chromium build: use modern web features.
+- Use all the modern web features in Chromium.
-- Fast browser rendering with low overhead, enabling high FPS.
+- Fast data exchange via named pipes, making high FPS possible.
-- Pass mouse and keyboard events from game to browser, with support for key combinations.
+- Pass mouse and keyboard events from game to browser.
+- Input support for key combinations and gestures like dragging and selecting.
 - Bi-directional messaging between your C# code and in-browser JavaScript code.

 The project consists of two parts: First, the server, which manages a CEF (Chrome Embedded Framework) browser instance.